-How many homeless veterans are there in Anchorage?
+How many homeless veterans are there in Alaska?
 The honest answer is we really don’t know.
-Our best indicator are the twice a year ‘point-in-time-counts’ where we go into the camps and try and get all homeless to the convention center for services et al. For some time we have found that there are about 80 to 90 homeless veterans each time.
+Our best indicator are the twice a year ‘point-in-time-counts’ where we go into the camps and try to get all homeless to the convention center for services et al. For some time we have found that there are about 80 to 90 homeless veterans each time.

 So, the question is do we continue to pay out about $100,000 a year per homeless person over their tragic brief lives or do we do something that has been proven to dramatically reduce this consistent public cost – and do it now?
 Read More